Schools 'should let children help pick teachers'

 She said it made sense to make use of this experience when recruiting staff.

-"With the proper training and support, pupils can bring a different, and valuable, point of view to the table," she said.'No veto'
+"With the proper training and support, pupils can bring a different, and valuable, point of view to the table," she said.

 She added: "This is not about putting the children in charge.
 Rather, it is about making use of their experience."

 Dr Atkinson said there were many ways of involving young people in the recruitment process.

 These include having members of the school council sitting as part of the interview panel and getting feedback from pupils on a sample lesson taught as part of recruitment process.

 Dr Atkinson's call was supported by the National Union of Teachers' general secretary Christine Blower.

 She said: "Whilst it is not appropriate for pupils to have any kind of veto in appointing teachers we do think that it is right for pupils to be members of governing bodies and for their opinions to be heard during the interview process."

 And Chris Keates, general secretary of the Nasuwt teaching union, said children and young people have an important voice in how their education and school community develops.

 However, she added: "Putting pupils on an interview panel or in direct control of teacher recruitment undermines the respect and authority of teachers.